folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 ---
-documentclass: llncs
+documentclass: article
-title: Reversible Session-Based Concurrency in Haskell\thanks{F.\ de Vries is a BSc student.}
+title: Reversible Session-Based Concurrency in Haskell
-author:  Folkert de Vries\inst{1} \and Jorge A. Perez\inst{1}\orcidID{0000-0002-1452-6180}
-institute: University of Groningen, The Netherlands
-authorrunning: F.\ de Vries and J.\ A.\ Pérez
-# email: "darth.vader@hs-augsburg.de"
 abstract: |
     Under a reversible semantics, computation steps can be undone.
     For message-passing, concurrent programs, reversing computation steps is a challenging and delicate task; one typically aims at formal semantics which are \emph{causally-consistent}.